paakhipriya10/DRDO-Generative-AI-Assistant/README.md

 #### 5. Language Translation *(Helsinki-NLP’s opus-mt)*
 - **Function:** Translates between English and Hindi using Helsinki-NLP’s opus-mt model.
-- **Use Case:** Helps in multi-lingual communication across DRDO labs and translating technical material or reports.
+- **Use Case:** Helps in bi-lingual communication across DRDO labs and translating technical material or reports.

 ---